Snoqualmie Falls

 Snoqualmie Falls is a 268 ft waterfall in the northwest United States, located east of Seattle on the Snoqualmie River between Snoqualmie and Fall City, Washington.
 It is one of Washington's most popular scenic attractions and is known internationally for its appearance in the television series Twin Peaks.
-More than 1.5 million visitors come to the Falls every year, where there is a two-acre (0.8 ha) park, an observation deck, and a gift shop.
+More than 1.5 million visitors come to the Falls every year, where there is a two-acre (0.8 ha) park, an observation deck, luxury lodge, spa, restaurant, and a gift shop.

-Most of the river is diverted into the power plants, but at times the river is high enough to flow across the entire precipice, which creates an almost blinding spray.
+Most of the river is diverted into power plants, but at times the river is high enough to flow across the entire precipice, which creates an almost blinding spray.
 High water occurs following a period of heavy rains or snow followed by warm rainy weather.
 This can occur during the rainy season which lasts from November through March.
 During high water, the falls take on a curtain form.

 For the Snoqualmie People, who have lived since time immemorial in the Snoqualmie Valley in western Washington, Snoqualmie Falls is central to their culture, beliefs, and spirituality.
 A traditional burial site, to the Snoqualmie, the falls are "the place where First Woman and First Man were created by Moon the Transformer" and "where prayers were carried up to the Creator by great mists that rise from the powerful flow."
 The mists rising from the base of the waterfall are said to serve to connect Heaven and Earth.

 The falls were first nominated for the National Register of Historic Places in 1992 as a Traditional Cultural Property for its association with the beliefs of the Snoqualmie people.
 However, the property owner, Puget Sound Energy, objected to the listing.
 The falls were subsequently determined eligible for listing in the National Register.
 The owners rescinded their objection and on September 2, 2009, the falls were formally listed in the National Register.

 In October 2019, the Snoqualmie Indian Tribe purchased the Salish Lodge as well as 45 acres of surrounding land for $125 million.